-Associate Professor of History Director, UC Blue Ash Honors Program , UCBA History
+Associate Professor of History and Director of the UC Blue Ash Honors Program , UCBA History

 My teaching is focused on American and environmental history.
 In the classroom I work to help students understand how historical thinking is a vital tool for understanding their contemporary world.
 My environmental history classes in particular are focused on experiential learning, and encouraging students to get involved in the greater Cincinnati community through research, volunteering and service learning.
 Courses I have taught include American History, Global Environmental History, Race and the Environment, and Environmental Activism.
 I am also firmly committed to international education, and have taught through the University Study Abroad Consortium in Chengdu, China.

 Finally, I am also the director of the UCBA Honors Program, and work to provide a tremendous experience for all of our honors students.

 Environmental Activism and the Urban Crisis: Baltimore, St. Louis, Chicago.
 Philadelphia: Temple University Press, May 2014.
 Paperback July 2015.

 “Pruitt-Igoe in the Suburbs: Connecting White Flight, Sprawl and Climate Change in Metropolitan America” for “Bounded Democracy,” special issue of American Studies/Amerikastudien, edited by Bryant Simon and Anke Ortlepp.
 December 2020.

 “Don’t Do it in the Lake: Gordon Sherman and the Public Interest in Postwar Chicago,” for City of Lake and Prairie: Chicago’s Environmental History, William Barnett, Kathleen Brosnan and Ann Durkin Keating, eds.
 Pittsburgh: University of Pittsburgh Press, 2020.